-Library and Resource Center
+Learning Resource Center

-NIU College has a library and resource center available to students and graduates during regular business hours.
-The library has various current texts and publications related to programs offered at the college.
+NIU College has a learning resource center available to students and graduates during regular business hours.
+The learning resource center has various current texts and publications related to programs offered at the college.
 The purpose of this resource is to promote study with additional resource materials other than what it is presented in the classroom.
-Each student is encouraged to utilize the resource center.
-NIU College Resource Center also provides sample exams for those interested in certification.
+Each student is encouraged to utilize the learning resource center.
+NIU College resource center also provides sample exams for those interested in certification.
 There are computers with internet access available for studying and research.
-In addition, students should be aware the NIU College is located a short distance from the Canoga Park and West Hills and woodland Hills Public Libraries.
-These libraries are enormous resource for students requiring additional or supplementary learning materials.
-Students are invited to visit the library and learn from materials and resources available to them.
+In addition, students should be aware that NIU College is located a short distance from the Canoga Park and West Hills and Woodland Hills Public Libraries.
+These libraries are enormous resources for students requiring additional or supplementary learning materials.
+Students are encouraged to visit the library and learn from materials and resources available to them.